Robin Meade

-Robin Michelle Meade (born April 21, 1969) is a former American television news correspondent.
+Robin Michelle Meade (born April 21, 1969) is an American former television news correspondent and singer.
 She was the lead news anchor for HLN's morning show Morning Express with Robin Meade.
 Meade was a former Miss Ohio and began her broadcasting career with local stations in Ohio.
 She joined HLN in 2001.
 She won a regional Emmy Award.
 Meade released country music albums in 2011 and 2013.

 Early life

 Meade grew up in New London, Ohio and graduated from New London High School.
 She attended Malone University and Ashland University, where she majored in radio/television production, programming and performance and minored in political science.
 She graduated in 1991.